Call and Book Your Hotel Now!

 Like the Carnival, New Year’s Celebrations are also a major part of the festivities in Rio.

 Most famous among them is the celebration on the Copacabana beach, which attracts millions of tourists each year.
-One of the most popular parts of the event is the amazing fireworks display, which goes on for about thirty minutes.
+One of the most popular parts of the event is the fantastic fireworks display, which goes on for about thirty minutes.
 It is an absolute delight to watch the sparklers light up the night skies.
 People throng onto the streets to enjoy the illuminations and witness the grand fireworks display.